azeneli/c-project/README.md

 - Start Docker after installation
 - This will run both test suites by default

+Note that you do not have to name it sel-chrome -> it can be a name of your choice

 ```
 docker build --tag sel-chrome .
 ```